anuragambuja/data-engineering-gcp/Machine-Learning/Generative-AI/README.md

 > ## Others

 - Temperature controls the degree of randomness in token selection.
 Lower temperatures are good for prompts that expect a true or correct response, while higher temperatures can lead to more diverse, unexpected, or potentially biased results.
 With a temperature of 0 the highest probability token is always selected.temperature is a number used to tune the degree of randomness.
 Low temperature: Means to narrow the range of possible words to those that have high possibilities and are more typical.
 High temperature: It means to extend the range of possible words to include those that have low possibility and are more unusual.
 This setting is good if you want to generate more “creative” or unexpected content like an advertisement slogan.
 - top K lets the model randomly return a word from the top K number of words in terms of possibility.
 For example, top 2 means you get a random word from the top 2 possible words including flowers and trees.
-Top P allows the model to return a random word from the smallest subset with the sum of the likelihoods that exceeds or equals to P. For instance, P of 0.75 means you sample from a set of words that have a cumulative probability greater than 0.75.
-- Metaprompting is about creating prompts that guide the AI to generate, modify, or interpret other prompts.
+- Top P allows the model to return a random word from the smallest subset with the sum of the likelihoods that exceeds or equals to P. For instance, P of 0.75 means you sample from a set of words that have a cumulative probability greater than 0.75.
 - Saved info: Storing persistent information for all your Gemini interactions, avoiding repetition and potential inconsistencies.
 - Gem: Creating a personalized AI assistant with specific instructions and resources.